John Fethers: Honours

 In 1961, he was awarded the Challenge Gilbert Duval, one of Europe's highest fencing honours, awarded to the fencer judged the best consistent fencer over a five-year period.
 In 1956, after a year's study and training at the French Academy of Arms, he became a Maitre d'Armes (Master of Arms).

 Later years

 He returned to Australia in 1964 and became a member and coach at VRI Fencing Club.
 He coached the 1964 Australian Olympic Fencing Team before being appointed national coach in 1966.
-He remained a national coach and coach at VRI for several decades, then at La Trobe University Fencing Club from 1990-1995, before eventually retiring.
+He remained a national coach and coach at VRI for several decades, then at La Trobe University Fencing Club from 1990 to 1995, before eventually retiring.
 He later returned from retirement to coach at the Melbourne University Fencing Club before his final well-deserved retirement.
 Drawing on a lifetime interest and passion for fencing in performance, he appeared in several films and short films and choreographed duels for film, stage and television.
 His achievements in fencing have never been bettered by a fellow Australian.